Thinking you'll get a free bag on your next JetBlue flight? Think again.

 JetBlue credit cards come with some other worthwhile perks that can pay off if you fly JetBlue frequently, like earning 6x points on all JetBlue purchases and the ability to pool JetBlue points.
 Both cards carry a $99 annual fee.

-Mosaic is JetBlue's top-tier status, and it'll get you two free checked bags and a free carry-on bag on every JetBlue flight.
-Along with a wide array of other generous benefits, holding Mosaic status is a solid option to ensure you of never paying for baggage fees.
+Mosaic is JetBlue's status program, and it'll get you two free checked bags and a free carry-on bag on every JetBlue flight.
+Along with a wide array of other generous benefits, holding Mosaic status is a solid option to ensure you never have to pay for baggage fees.

 Baggage fees are a pain.
 Airlines make billions of dollars a year charging for what they once included for free on each and every ticket.